maxzheng/great-life-guide/README.md

    enjoy life.

 2. **Do**.
 Once you understand, then you should do something as nothing happens otherwise.
-Do you want to be a rock, a catepillar, a dog, or a human that can do great things?
+Do you want to be a rock, a caterpillar, a dog, or a human that can do great things?
 Since you are lucky to be born as a human, you can do great things, so don't waste it by doing frivolous things -- just remember, most things don't matter after you die.
    Sometimes, laziness does get in the way, and some things are not that enjoyable to do.
 Who wants to do house chores every day?
 Not me.
 But someone has to do it, so it's important to be able to command yourself to do what you want to